solar-ml/aws-emr-msk/Proposed_solution.markdown

 Electrical faults in PV systems may evolve due to several abnormalities in internal configuration.
 We are presented with the task of **building an early detection and fault classification algorithm that uses the available electrical and environmental measurements from the sensors** deployed by most manufacturers of PV equipment.

-On figure 2 a typical configuration of PV system presented consisting of 5 × 3 PV array and a boost converter programmed with an MPPT algorithm to operate the PV module at their maximum power point (MPP).
+On figure 1 a typical configuration of PV system presented consisting of 5 × 3 PV array and a boost converter programmed with an MPPT algorithm to operate the PV module at their maximum power point (MPP).
 ![](i/panel_schema.jpg)

 in addition to a disconnection circuit and a servo motor mounted on it, normally each panel of the PV system is equipped with four sensors namely: **voltage**, **current**, **temperature** and **irradiance**.
 All these components are connected to microcontroller unit (MCU).

 The readings from the four sensors, together with the `deviceID` and `timestamp`, is regularly sent from the MCU to the remote terminal unit and then to the SCADA system.

 Futher, the data from SCADA is streamed into Apache Kafka, either deployed locally or in the cloud.
 In our case, input information is available at Amazon Managed Streaming for Apache Kafka (Amazon MSK).
 The name of the input topic is `solar.data.segment.01`.
-Schema presented below:
+Data schema shown below:

 ```python
 schema = StructType([